CANDEV-OTTAWA-2020-WORKSHOPS-ORG/2019-01-18-CANDEV-Ottawa/README.md

 The __slides__ folder contains the slides presented during the workshop.

-This repository also contains a demo pipeline that applies LDA (a topic modelling technique) to a toy (textual) data set.
+In addition, this repository also contains a demo pipeline that applies LDA (a topic modelling technique) to a toy (textual) data set.

 * the data set: 6,000 abstracts of scientific articles downloaded from https://arxiv.org (hosted by Cornell University)